IndrekV/templates_test/README.md

 # Github Templates test

-Repo to test how exactly the github templates work
+Repo to test how exactly the different github templates work